Mixed Acid-Base Interpretation

 2. Calculate delta anion gap

 Subtract the normal anion gap from the measured anion gap.
-A common normal AG reference is 12.
+A common reference normal AG is 12, though this can vary by lab.

 3. Calculate delta bicarbonate